Accounting

 Setting materiality thresholds that actually work

 Materiality thresholds determine which variances require investigation and which can be documented without further analysis.
-Get them wrong in either direction and the process breaks.
 Thresholds that are too tight flag dozens of immaterial accounts and consume time on explanations nobody reads.
 Thresholds that are too loose allow real errors and trends to slip through.

 The most effective approach is a dual threshold: a dollar amount and a percentage, with review triggered when either is exceeded.
-For example, a threshold of $25,000 or 10% means a $30,000 variance on a $2 million revenue line still gets reviewed because it exceeds the dollar threshold, while a $5,000 variance on a $15,000 travel account also gets reviewed because it exceeds the percentage threshold.
-This approach ensures material movements are caught regardless of which dimension triggers them.
+A threshold of 25,000 or 10% means a 2 million revenue line still gets reviewed because it exceeds the dollar threshold, while a $5,000 variance on a 15,000 travel account also gets reviewed because it exceeds the percentage threshold.

 Not all accounts should share the same thresholds.
-Revenue, payroll, and intercompany accounts warrant tighter thresholds because errors in these areas carry higher risk or visibility.
-Discretionary operating expenses can tolerate wider thresholds because the consequences of a missed variance are lower.
+Revenue, payroll, and intercompany accounts warrant tighter thresholds.
+Discretionary operating expenses can tolerate wider thresholds.

 Account Category | Illustrative $ Threshold | Suggested % Threshold | Rationale |